Advice & support

 The government is abolishing NHS England with remaining staff merging with the Department for Health and Social Care.

-• All NHS England vacancies are frozen apart from in ‘exceptional circumstances’
+- All NHS England vacancies are frozen other than in ‘exceptional circumstances’

-• A formal change programme board and team is leading this work, with former regional director Richard Barker as SRO, reporting to both Sir Jim Mackey and DHSC’s new permanent secretary Samantha Jones
+- A formal change programme board and team is leading this work, with former regional director Richard Barker as senior responsible officer, reporting to both Sir Jim Mackey and DHSC’s new permanent secretary Samantha Jones

-• Change process expected to be concluded by October 2026
+- The change process is expected to be completed by October 2026

 MiP and our partner union the FDA are working together to represent members in both NHS England and DHSC.
-Timelines are still emerging as is how change may affect individual posts.
+The timelines for the changes and how they may affect individual posts remain unclear.
 Members must join MiP before the formal change programme starts to qualify for the union’s support.

 MiP will write to members directly and update this page, as further information comes in.
 For MiP Chief Executive Jon Restell’s initial response to the abolition decision please see here.